 Sync w/Loop Pts: Checking the "Sync with Loop Points" function allows to set the Write

-Zone In an Out points, according to the selected cue points in the Auto-
+Zone In an Out points, according to the selected cue points in the Autois encountered.
+This happened whether Auto Punch-In is engaged or not.

 Touch+ window.